I love you don’t leave me

 Relics

-When I was a teenager, my family home and all of our belongings were destroyed.
-Ever since, I have had an interest in personal history and memorabilia.
-Over the years, objects collected from estate sales have filled my studio.
+When she was a teenager, Patricia Carr Morgan’s family home and all of their belongings were destroyed.
+Ever since, she has had an interest in personal history and memorabilia.
+Over the years, objects collected from estate sales have filled her studio.

 2006